-- Which Isosurface algorithm?

-- vtkKitwareContourFilter

-- Why That One?

-- It was the fastest of the VTK isocontouring algorithms (v4.4 CVS).

-- We wanted our experiments to be reproducible.
+- ↗ Which Isosurface algorithm? - vtkKitwareContourFilter - → Why That One? - It was the fastest of the VTK isocontouring algorithms (v4.4 CVS). - It shows speedup characteristics over MC comparable to spanspace methods tested in Sutton et al., 2000. - We wanted our experiments to be reproducible.